Living up to the hype: Dressel wins 1st individual gold - WHIZ News

 The first three gold medals of Dressel’s career were all in the relays — two in Rio de Janeiro, another in the 4×100 free relay at the Tokyo Games.

 “It is a lot different.
 I guess I thought it would be, I just didn’t want to admit to it,” he said.
 “It’s a lot tougher.
-You have to rely on yourself, there’s no one to bail you out from a bad split.”
+You have to rely on yourself, there’s no one to bail you out.”

-Dressel climbed atop the lane rope, a look of wonder on his face, and held up the index finger on each hand.
+As important as those meets were, they’re not the Olympics.
+Dressel knew he needed an individual gold to solidify his legacy.

+From his perch on the lane rope, he cherished the significance of his victory.

 Dressel’s gold was the second of the morning for the Americans, who got a surprise victory from Bobby Finke in the Olympic debut of the men’s 800 free.